 We already prescribe physical activity and talk therapy.
 Why don't we talk as openly about companionship?
 Companionship is security.
 Context.
 Social training.
 Faith in the future.
 So maybe 'dating on prescription' isn't literal.
 But perhaps it's a signal that companionship isn't a luxury.

-It's activity dating.
+MinglMe is activity dating.
 It's slow dating.
-It's a new way to meet singles in Stockholm.
+And It's a new way to meet singles in Stockholm without dating apps.